 This collection was recorded and studied by a sub-group, the Civic Society History Group.
 The five key individuals in this were George Longden, Molly Spink, Joyce Hough, Christabel Burgess and Bob Alexander.
 They went on to publish a number of fascinating books about the town and local area which remain popular today.
-Indeed, steps are being taken to reprint some of those books to be enjoyed by a new generation.
+Indeed, the most popular of their books has been reprinted to be enjoyed by a new generation.

 White Nancy is pictured here, taken in about 1925 (see the poem written about Nancy in 1919 by James Chatterton).